bingomanatee/looking-glass-engine-2/README.md

 console.log(typeof paramValue.do.setA);
 // undefined

-const paramChildren = new ValueStream({name: 'param children stream', children: {a: 1, b: 2}});
+// THIS IS THE RIGHT WAY TO ADD CHLILDREN IN THE CONSTRUCTOR const paramChildren = new ValueStream({name: 'param children stream', children: {a: 1, b: 2}});
 console.log(typeof paramChildren.do.setA);
 // function